etw3gh/epa/README.md

 `python3 main.py --domain https://www.epa.gov --output www.epa.gov.xml`

+3a) TODO pass above file values to scripts instead of hard coding them.
+Its assumed by other scripts that you're running exactly text in step 3)

 4) the above output has been saved here for your convenience:

 [link to raw view of xml](https://raw.githubusercontent.com/openciti/epa/master/www.epa.gov.xml)